Balagurovskiy/fill-it/README.md

-# fillit-tetris_bot-
+# fillit-tetris-
 <b>
-recursive algorithm for tetris solver <br>

-This project takes a file as parameter,  <br>
-which contains a list of tetris figures, <br>
-and arrange them in order to create  <br>
+Arrange figures in order to create  <br>
 the smallest square possible. <br>

 To create your own figures add them to <br>